psyberfly/btc-fee-watcher/README.md

 ## Setup:
 1. Ensure your Postgres DB is online.
 Then, on a linux:
-2. cp .env.example .env
+2. cp .example.env .env
-3. Write env vars to .env
+3. Update your env vars in .env
 4. npm install
    npx prisma migrate deploy
    tsc